-Fund balance of our special revenue funds increased from \$0.3 million last year to \$0.5 million this year as a result of surplus operating revenue in excess of operating expenditures for the Cafeteria Fund of \$0.2 million.
-The School District outsources the Cafeteria Fund (noninstructional support service) to Aramark Education, LLC.
+Fund balance of our special revenue funds, which include the Cafeteria Fund and Community Education Funds, increased from \$472,153 last year to \$716,335 this year because of surplus operating revenue in excess of operating expenditures for the Cafeteria Fund of \$290,282.
+The School District outsources the Cafeteria Fund to Aramark Education, LLC.

-The fund balance of our Debt Fund increased by \$0.1 million.
-Millage rates are reviewed and revised each year order to adjust the Debt Fund fund balance.
-Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue-related debt service.
-Debt Fund fund balance is reserved since it can only be used to pay debt service obligations.
+The fund balance of our Debt Fund stayed steady at approximately \$1.2 million.
+Annually, debt millage rates are reviewed and revised as necessary to ensure that the School District accumulates sufficient resources to pay annual bond-related debt service.
+The Debt Fund fund balance is reserved since it can only be used to pay debt service obligations.